Race Recap: Peaks & Trails

 Who shall pass me?
 Kellie Emmerson the 50km winner.
 So while it looks like I’m dying as I’m crossing the finish line, she looks like she hasn’t even broken a sweat.

 Crossing the line in a time of 3:23 it was a course personal worst, and while I could be disappointed, I’m not.
-I’m actually really happy with how I ran this event.
+I’m happy with how I ran this event.
 My pacing, effort, and fuelling were all on point.
 It’s these things will help me come September when I run my first Ultra.

 Top: I/O Merino